levidehaan/FortuneFerret/HowLevidehaan.comIsBuilt.md

 This allows me to update my pages easily, get comments on articles in github, and get pull requests on articles.

-Once the file has been loaded into the users browser then the markdown conversion script runs to render the data nicely.<br>
+Once the file has been loaded into the users browser then the markdown conversion script runs to render the data nicely.

 ------------